All Episodes

 It's a geography class for crying out loud.

-And you know, the process of cognitive dissonance is one way to activate their minds and to get them to think about these various things.
+And, you know, the process of cognitive dissonance is one way to activate their minds and to get them to think about these various things.

-Uh my class syllabus clearly outlines all of the material that will be covered.
+My class syllabus clearly outlines all of the material that will be covered.

-This is signed by parents, this is registered with the school, it's been approved by the school.
+This is registered with the school.

-So uh the exchange continued with the this.
+So the exchange continued with this.

-They basically shopped it around to conservative media outlets, and when they finally released it to one that created an uproar.
+And when they finally released it to one, it created an uproar.

-And on the tape you can hear Sean Allen asking you questions that seem to be egging you on a little bit.
+And on the tape, you can hear Sean Allen asking you questions that seem to be egging you on a little bit.

-Do you feel you were set up for the first time?
+Do you feel you were set up?

-Stop at the tape a minute.
+Stop the tape a minute.

 You mean like guests on the Today Show?